 A fascinating history

-According to history books from the 16th century, the estate on which the manor stands was originally called Björsätter.
+According to history books from the 1500s, the estate on which the manor stands was originally called Björsätter.
 At that time, these vast lands were owned by Birger Nilsson Grip, who was a descendant of Bo Jonsson Grip, one of the greatest landowners in Sweden’s history.

 The estate was inherited by Birger’s son, Councillor of State Mauritz Birgersson, after whose death in 1592 it was passed on to his daughter, Ebba.
 She named the property “Mauritzberg” after her father.